Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 - Emerald: A variety of the mineral beryl, known for its rich green color, often featuring unique internal inclusions.

-In contrast, organic gemstones are derived from living or once-living organisms.
-While they lack a crystalline structure, their biological origin and natural beauty make them highly valued.
+Organic gemstones, by contrast, come from living or once-living organisms.
+They lack a crystalline structure, but their biological origin and natural beauty make them highly valued.

 Key examples of organic gemstones include: